The One Liner

 Not Just a Story of Women

-So, what can you do if you are going through the same Stereotype?
+So, what can you do if you are going through the same stereotype?

-Things are changing for good
+Things are changing for good in India.

 The Great Indian Kitchen is a 2021 Indian Malayalam-language drama film written and directed by Jeo Baby.